General Theory for Group Resetting with Application to Avoidance: Results

-Using this formula, we illustrate how the SCV changes for different $n$ and $r$ in Fig.~\ref{fig:stationary}(c) and(d).
+Using this formula, we illustrate how the SCV changes for different $n$ and $r$ in Fig.~\ref{fig:stationary}(c) and (d).

 First, we find that the SCV decreases as $\sim 1/n$ for small $n$, and then saturates for large $n$ [Fig.~\ref{fig:stationary}(c)].
-This indicates that $P_s(\zeta)$ broadens proportionally to the shift of the average position for large $n$.
+This indicates that the stationary distribution $P_s(\zeta)$ broadens proportionally to the shift of the average position for large $n$.
 Second, with respect to $r$, the SCV decreases monotonically, but with two distinct regimes.
-It scales as $\sim 1/r^2$ for small $r (\ll k)$, while for large $r (\gg k)$, it decays as $1/r$ [Fig.~\ref{fig:stationary}(d)].
+It scales as $\sim 1/r^2$ for small $r\, (\ll k)$, while for large $r\, (\gg k)$, it decays as $1/r$ [Fig.~\ref{fig:stationary}(d)].
 This monotonic decrease in SCV with increasing $r$ arises from the fact that the fast resetting shortens the diffusion time, thereby limiting the broadening of the distribution.
 These results imply that the larger the $n$ and the larger the $r$, the more likely the group is to avoid the danger.
-In addition, We find that $\langle\zeta\rangle_s$ and the SCV are more sensitive to $r$ than $n$.
+We also find that $\langle\zeta\rangle_s$ and the SCV are more sensitive to $r$ than $n$.

-Interestingly, even if the SCV is an improved measure of avoidance relative to the average displacement, two groups with the same SCV but with different parameter combinations may exhibit different avoidance behavior.
+Interestingly, although the SCV is an improved measure of avoidance relative to the average displacement, two groups with the same SCV but with different parameter combinations may exhibit different avoidance behavior.
 This is because avoidance ultimately is a function of the detailed shape of the distribution $P_s(\zeta)$, not just its mean and variance.
 Figure~\ref{fig:avoidance}(a) shows three stationary distributions $P_s(\zeta)$ for different parameters $(n,r)$ that yield the same SCV value, $\sigma_\zeta^2 / \langle \zeta \rangle_s^2 = 3$.
-Clearly, the shapes are different.
+The lines represent results from numerical solutions of Eq.~\eqref{eq:FP}, and the symbols are computed from numerical integration of the stochastic differential equation for $\zeta$.
+Despite having the same SCV, the distributions exhibit different shapes.

 To get the proper avoidance probability, we calculate $P_a=\int_0^\infty d\zeta P_s(\zeta)$, which represents the probability of finding the effective particle away from the dangerous region $\zeta\leq 0$.
 In Fig.~\ref{fig:avoidance}(b), we plot $P_a$ versus SCV for different $n$.
 Successful avoidance $(P_a = 1)$ is achieved when the distribution is entirely shifted to the right of the origin, ensuring that no portion of it remains in $\zeta\leq0$.
 This implies that the mean is shifted farther than the width of the distribution, such that successful avoidance is associated with a small SCV.